kenedii/jetson-nano-racer/jetracer/train/data_frontend/README.md

 augment_data.py: Performs several augmentations on the data individually, as well as a "combination augmentation" step which combines several augmentations with 25-75% intensity.
 Specify the dataset csv.

 augment_data_gpu.py: Same augmentations as augment_data.py but different approach, applies augmentations in batches on GPU using Pytorch and Kornia to leverage the GPU to make augmentations faster.
+Install dependencies using requirements_gpu.txt.

 Dockerfile / docker-compose.yml available for containerizing frontend for easy deployment.